cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 ----Prerequisite for Lukma---
 Requires Microsoft .NET Runtime (minimum of 6.0) Windows will prompt you to install it.
-Manually can be found here: https://dotnet.microsoft.com/en-us/download/dotnet MacOS will be provided with Lukma or can be found manually above.
+Manually can be found here: https://dotnet.microsoft.com/en-us/download/dotnet .
+You will need to run the program with Admin privileges
+MacOS will be provided with Lukma or can be found manually above.
 Manually can be found here: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.31-macos-x64-installer